Evil Ernie

-Evil Ernie, an undead psychotic killer, is a fictional supervillain created by writer Brian Pulido and artist Steven Hughes in 1991 and originally published by Eternity Comics.
+Evil Ernie, an undead psychotic killer, is a supervillain created by writer Brian Pulido and artist Steven Hughes in 1991 and originally published by Eternity Comics.
 The imprint shifted hands in 1993 to Chaos!
 Comics and then Devil's Due Publishing in 2005.
 Evil Ernie is currently published by Dynamite Entertainment, which purchased the Chaos!
 Comics imprint.

 Ernest Fairchild

 Ernest Fairchild is the root or core of Evil Ernie.
 Ernest Fairchild was a young boy who possessed the supernatural power to sketch scenes which would later come to pass, for instance he drew himself and his family together with a little brother and several months later his mom became pregnant with their second son.
-Ernie originally had an enjoyable life; but, when his father became the town pariah because his superiors at the local lumber yard forced him to lay off many workers, things started to turn sour.
+Ernie originally had an enjoyable life, but when his father became the town pariah because his superiors at the local lumber yard forced him to lay off many workers, things started to turn sour.
 Mr. Fairchild began to drink heavily and killed Ernest's pet rat, Smiley, in an inebriated fit of anger.
 This enraged Ernest and led to him drawing a picture of a car crashing into a tree.
-It just so happened that his mother was driving over to a local bar to pick up her husband while he was drawing this and ended up crashing into a tree just like in Ernest's sketch.
+It happened that his mother was driving over to a local bar to pick up her husband while he was drawing this and ended up crashing into a tree just like in Ernest's sketch.
 In addition to suffering numerous injuries, she had a miscarriage which caused her to slip into an abusive psychosis matching that of her husband.

 As his parents abused him, Ernest's powers developed further to where he could hear the thoughts of those around him and he discovered that many of his neighbors knew that he was being battered by his parents, but did nothing to help him.
 Either they had lost their jobs at the lumber yard and were too bitter to care or they still had their jobs, but were too afraid of losing them if they confronted his father.